 Your kids love it, and not grim at all!

-Note 1.
-When hiking the Frisia Coast Trail you pass through this area, and you have the option to visit the Yeb Hettinga Museum in an old school-building, and the Zodenhuis, a sod-house replica made of clay grass-sods being the practice in the Early Middle Ages.
-Find here trail directions giving you also additional background information about the region you walk in.
+Note 1 – When hiking the Frisia Coast Trail you pass through this area, and you have the option to visit the Yeb Hettinga Museum in an old school-building, and the Zodenhuis, a sod-house replica made of clay grass-sods being the practice in the Early Middle Ages.

 Note 2 – If you happen to be in the Queen of the Hanseatic League, the city of Lübeck in Germany, you have the change to go out eating in the Kartoffel Keller.
 A restaurant dedicated to the potato.
 Now, how cool is that!